At CHC, we believe that teaching is about the power of connection and helping students be the best they can be.

 The Bachelor of Education (Primary) course consists of four teaching and learning strands: Christian Studies, Education Studies, Discipline Studies (including Discipline Content, and Curriculum and Pedagogy) and Professional Experience.

-As part of their Discipline Content studies, bachelor in education (primary) students complete a specialisation in English, Humanities and Social Sciences, Mathematics or Science in their teacher education course for primary school teaching.
+As part of their Discipline Content studies, Bachelor of Education (Primary) students complete a specialisation in English, Humanities and Social Sciences, Mathematics or Science.

-In planning their bachelor of education (primary) courses, students must consult the Teacher Education Courses Guide for information regarding the teaching course rules and requirements, including the bachelor of dedication (primary) unit prerequisite requirements.
+In planning their course, students must consult the Education Courses Guide for information regarding course rules and requirements, including unit prerequisite requirements.

 Students choose a specialisation in one of the following subject areas:

 Fees & Scholarships

 CHC has a number of scholarships available in particular course areas to help students who are coming to CHC as school-leavers.

 The Government also provides some financial assistance to students to help the transition into study.